Skip to main content

 4. Docker Hub rate limits: If not using a private registry, you may encounter Docker Hub rate limits during image pulls.

-For production deployments, use managed PostgreSQL and S3-compatible storage services for better scalability, reliability, and separation of concerns.
+For production deployments, use managed PostgreSQL and cloud object storage services for better scalability, reliability, and separation of concerns.

 When using external persistence, the bundled persistence layer is disabled by default (global.persistence.enabled: false).